tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.metrics.md

 ##### Returns:

-  A k X k matrix represeting the confusion matrix, where k is the number of possible labels in the classification task.
+  A k X k matrix representing the confusion matrix, where k is the number of possible labels in the classification task.

 ##### Raises: